100 Ceiling Ideas for Every Home

 The traditional approach to ceiling color is white.
 It’s safe, bright, and goes with all interior design approaches.
 But modern trends are leaving this behind.
 A safe step into the world of colored ceilings is to paint your ceiling a single color.

-Whatever you decide, be sure that the rest of the decor in the room complements the ceiling color.
+Whatever you decide, be sure that the rest of the decor in the room complements the basement ceiling color.
 Since the ceiling takes up the most visual space, it is the starting point for your interior design choices.

-The easiest way to hide imperfections in your ceiling is to camouflage it with texture.
+The easiest way to hide imperfections in your ceiling is to camouflage them with texture.
 You could spray some popcorn ceiling up there but that’s a fast way to make your home look ugly and outdated.

 Not all traditional approaches are faux pas, though.
 You could use drywall mud to create swirls or other designs.
 Another option is to use trim to create ceiling decor.
 Use crown molding and other decorative pieces to create an artistic scrollwork design.